typesense/typesense-js/README.md

 See [doc/examples/server/keys.js](doc/examples/server/keys.js) for an example of how to generate a search only API key.

+## GatsbyJS Integration

+If you use [GatsbyJS](https://www.gatsbyjs.com/) for a framework, we have a plugin (that uses typesense-js behind the scenes) to automatically push your site data to Typesense when you build your site.
+Learn more [here](https://github.com/typesense/gatsby-plugin-typesense).

 ## Compatibility

 | Typesense Server | typesense-js |